ahtrahddis/MyWebRadios/README.md

-# MyWebRadios
-a collection of internet radio stations I listen to
+A collection of internet radios of my preference.